IanEff/sandbox-cka/README.md

-# CKA Study Sandbox
+# CKA Sandbox

 A disposable Kubernetes cluster and drill engine for CKA exam prep.
-Run `vagrant up`, get a multi-node kubeadm cluster with production-grade networking, and start solving practice problems.
+Run `vagrant up` to get a multi-node kubeadm cluster, and start running drills!

+The specified vagrant box works only on arm64.
+If you'd like to use a multi-arch box, just set config.vm.box in ./Vagrantfile to something multiarch, like bento/ubuntu-24.04.

 ![CKA Lab Spec](assets/CKA-lab-spec.png)